 It simply involves setting up an automatic savings payment to come off your regular income first.
 That is, before you account for bills, mortgage or rent, food and leisure spending.
 Set up standing order with your bank so you don’t even need to think about it.

-This is a phrase I use to help encourage mindful spending.
-Be conscious of spending decisions and appreciate every transaction you authorise.
+This is a phrase I use to help encourage mindful spending of both money and time.
+It’s about being conscious of spending decisions and appreciating every transaction you authorise.
+Think “budgeting with gratitude”.

-What I did realise, though, is that I came to appreciate every single piece of food.
-Even the yoghurt scraped off the foil lid, and healthy stuff like granola.
+What I realised, though, is that I started to appreciate every single piece of food.
+Even yoghurt scraped off the foil lid, and healthy stuff like granola!
 Because I was logging it and tracking the calorie intake, I came to savour every single morsel.

 The same principle can apply to money.
-If you log your spending and focus on keeping money aside for the future, you come to appreciate every pound that goes out.
-For example, it prompted me to switch energy suppliers and I now savour the £10 saved per month.
+If you log your spending and focus on keeping money aside for the future, you come to appreciate every Pound, Dollar or Euro that “goes out” or “stays in”.

 Once you recognise the power of Parkinson’s Law, you can make conscious choices to avoid it .
-You can choose to actively violate that law every single day.
+You can choose to actively overcome that law every single day.

 Develop the habit of paying yourself first and begin to savour your spending.

-Then give yourself permission to dream a little.
-Visualise how you would like your future to look and know that you have taken steps towards it.
-Then allow momentum to build and enjoy the compounding effect of regular savings and time.
+Then give yourself permission to dream.
+Visualise how you would like your future to look and know that you are taking steps towards it.
+Allow momentum to build and enjoy the compounding effect of regular savings and time.

-Nearly anyone can reach financial independence, given time and the right financial behaviours.
-It’s a question of how much time and how well you violate Parkinson’s Law.
-And that comes down to your personal circumstances and desired lifestyle.
+Nearly anyone can reach financial independence, given enough time and the right financial behaviours.
+It’s a question of how much time you have and how well you overcome Parkinson’s Law.